juanburgos/100-days-of-code/log.md

 JavaScript: Practiced Higher Order & Callback Functions.
 Created a function that adds a CSS Class to a button on keypress/click, then used setTimeout() to remove that class after x amount of time resulting on a simple animation.
 Next: jQuery

+### Day39  #100DaysOfCode

+Practicing JS and jQuery by coding the functionality of a Simon Game.
+The random color selector and array of paterns are ready.
+Simple, but got me confused for the entire hour. lol.

 ### Day  #100DaysOfCode